-A student teacher is expected to be in attendance each day of student teaching unless sickness or emergency occurs.
-Make-up time will be determined jointly by the mentor teacher and university supervisor in consultation with the Director of Field Placements.
+A student teacher is expected to be in attendance each and every day of student teaching unless severe illness or emergency occurs.
+Make-up time will be determined jointly by the mentor teacher and university supervisor in consultation with the Director of the School of Education.

-- 1. Student teachers will follow daily schedules and vacation dates of the school in which they are assigned, not the schedule of Heidelberg.
+- 1. Student teachers will follow daily schedules and vacation dates of the school in which they are assigned, not the schedule of Heidelberg University.
 A student teacher is expected to arrive at the school site and remain on the premises until the contractual dismissal time.
 The student teacher is expected to fulfill all the duties of their mentor teacher.
 If the mentor teacher has lunch duty, bus duty, etc., the student teacher also is expected to be present.
 If there are faculty meetings, parent conferences, board meetings, etc., which the mentor teacher attends, the student teacher is also expected to attend.
-If an emergency occurs that necessitates leaving the school site, the student teacher must notify the principal, the mentor teacher and the university supervisor (if possible) before leaving. - A planned absence must be approved by both the mentor teacher and the university supervisor.
+If an emergency occurs that necessitates leaving the school site, the student teacher must notify the principal, the mentor teacher and the university supervisor (if possible) before leaving. - 2.
+A planned absence must be approved by the mentor teacher, university supervisor, and Director of School of Education.
 Examples of planned absences include attending a job fair, going on a field trip with a class, or attending a professional meeting.
 The planned absence must contribute to the acquisition of knowledge, skills, and dispositions associated with student teaching. - 3.
-An unplanned absence, due to illness or death in the family, will be communicated immediately to the mentor teacher and the university supervisor.
-If the student teacher misses more than three days due to unplanned absences, the days(s) missed must be made up to equal at least twelve weeks of full day teaching in the classroom. - 4.
+An unplanned absence, due to severe illness or death in the family, will be communicated immediately to the mentor teacher and university supervisor.
+If the student teacher misses more than three days due to unplanned absences, the days(s) missed must be made up to ensure at least twelve weeks of full day teaching in the classroom. - 4.
 An absence for any other reason is unexcused and will require a make-up day for each day missed.
 The evaluations made by the mentor teacher and the university supervisor will document these absences on the appropriate forms; if any unexcused days are not made up or exceed three, the final grade for the student teaching course will be an "F".